 5 PLAY IT FOR ME

-Students create different movements- tip toe, squats, side legs out, to the Form of the music.
-Then they show the form as they move around the circle with the parachute.
+Students create different movements- tip toe, squats, side legs out, to show the Form of the music.

 8 MUSICAL STORY